 The new capital plan covers the anticipated projects for the fiscal years 2014-2019.
-The total plan amount is \$48.8 million and will be financed by the issuance of the 2010 Series A and B Bonds and a proposed new financing.
-The capital plan includes the completion of the construction of the new headquarters at the estimated cost of \$4.5 million.
-The balance of proposed spending is aimed primarily at improvements to the treatment system of \$39.5 million and repair and replacement of transmission and distribution lines of \$5.2 million.
+The total plan amount is \$35.7 million and will be financed by the proceeds of the 2010 Series A and B Bonds and projected new financing.
+The planned spending is aimed primarily at improvements to the treatment system and repair and replacement of transmission and distribution lines.
+The planned capital expenditures for the year ending May 31, 2015 and five years ending May 31, 2019 are as follows: